 The key Dynamic Media Classic workflow steps are:

-Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.
-For more information, see About rich media.
+Create rich media - Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.

-Publish assets to the Dynamic Media Classic Saas network, as well as monitor the status of assets when they are published, administer user rights, and maintain security.
+Publish and administer - Publish assets to the Dynamic Media Classic SaaS network, as well as monitor the status of assets when they are published, administer user rights, and maintain security.

 Dynamic Media Classic is fundamentally different from other systems because you can use Dynamic Media Classic to deliver media dynamically from single master assets and URL calls.